Krokop/cv/index.md

 * Kubernetes
 * Gitlab CI/CD

-Description: Our goal was handling risks related to unfair player activities.
-The heart of the project was modules that gather, validate, transform, normalize data from all possible company sources.
-We built a product from scratch, that had a strict SLA for enriching, processing, and retrieving data.
+Description: Our goal was to handle risks related to unfair player activities.
+The heart of the project were modules that gather, validate, transform, normalize data from all possible company sources.
+We built a product from a scratch, that had a strict SLA for enriching, processing, and retrieving data.
-My part of that project was adding new data sources, improving CI/CD, generalize approaches for OLAPing data in operational DB.
+My part of that project was to add new data sources, improv CI/CD, generalize approaches for OLAPing data in operational DB.

 As team member I was responsible for:
 * enriching new sources;
-* write modules for aggregating data;
+* writing modules for aggregating data;
 * providing infrastructure as a code methodology;
-* implement CDC in postgres + kakfa;
+* implementing CDC in postgres + kakfa;

 #### Python Team Lead